Skylake-dev/Notes/Machine Learning/Machine Learning.md

 - build covariance matrix `S`
 ![PCA_covariance_matrix](assets/PCA_covariance_matrix.png)
 - compute eigenvectors `e_i` and eigenvalues `λ_i`
-- sort eigenvectors by their eignevalues
+- sort eigenvectors by their eigenvalues
-- the first principal component is the one with the largest eigenvalue, the second is the one with the second largest eignvalue, ...
+- the first principal component is the one with the largest eigenvalue, the second is the one with the second largest eigenvalue, ...
 - the proportion of variance captured by each eigenvector is the ratio between its eigenvalue and the sum of all eignvalues
 ![PCA_variance_eigenvector](assets/PCA_variance_eigenvector.png)

 - the eigenvectors create a new space (they are an orthogonal basis) in which we can work, we select the first `k` eigenvector and project the initial data on the new space determined by those vector.

 We are basically "compressing" the information that we had in the original dataset.
-Unfortunately there is no way to tell beforehand if the variance that we are losing is important to our problem or not but it is used because it greatly reduces the dimensionality.
+Unfortunately there is no way to tell beforehand if the variance that we are losing is important to our problem or not but PCA is used because it greatly reduces the dimensionality.

 Example:
 We want to build a face recognition system on 256x128 pixel images --> 256*128 = 32768 dimensions.
 If we observe that faces are not randomly distributed in the image space, the "face-space" is very small compared to all the possible images.
-Using the PCA we find that there are only 15 relevant eignevector, that we call [eigenfaces](https://en.wikipedia.org/wiki/Eigenface).
+Using PCA we find that there are only 15 relevant eignevector, that we call [eigenfaces](https://en.wikipedia.org/wiki/Eigenface).

 PCA is very useful to reduce complexity and filter noise out of the dataset but there are some caveats:
 - fails when data consist of multiple clusters (in general, when the distribution is far from gaussian)